 While it may make logical sense to only post during the daytime hours when audience levels are high, it just doesn’t work that way on Facebook.
 Why?
 Because that’s when everybody else is posting, too, and everybody is fighting for their share of the Facebook Reach.
 While your audience trends may look similar to the chart above, that means other publishers may have similar trends to you.
 There is no guarantee Facebook is going to show your posts to your followers.
 In fact, on average, a publisher reaches only 4-5 of 100 of their followers with each post, making Facebook Reach about 4%-5%.

 So, figure out when your audience is online – not when Facebook’s audience is online.
-When your content goes up matters almost as much as what content you post, be sure to alter your strategy accordingly.
+When your content goes up matters almost as much as what content you post.
+Act accordingly and be sure to alter your strategy.

 Contact us to learn how our automation tool can seamlessly post to your social media channels.